michizler/Melissa-AI/README.md

 You two can as well play a game together if asked for.
 I incorprated my _Guess Me_ Repository game (https://github.com/michizler/Guess-Me) here.

+PS:
+The directories included in the code are _specific to me_ and may raise exceptions if used with your system.
+Ensure you change the directories to apply to your specific needs before running the code.

 Feel free to play around the code and email me more functionalities I can add.